Study of Excited $\Xi$ Baryons with the PANDA Detector: Event Reconstruction

 The reconstruction efficiencies achieved for the final state particles are listed in \cref{tab:RecoEffFinalStates}.
 The statistical error on the reconstruction efficiency is of the order of $0.1\,\%$.
-A systematic error, for example caused by the acceptance of the individual sub-detectors, is not included.\\ For each final state particle two-dimensional histograms of transverse momentum versus longitudinal momentum as well as absolute momentum versus polar angle are generated.
+A systematic error, for example caused by the acceptance of the individual sub-detectors, is not included.
+Since the reconstruction efficiency of the final state particles depends on their production point, the efficiencies differ for the different particles.\\ For each final state particle two-dimensional histograms of transverse momentum versus longitudinal momentum as well as absolute momentum versus polar angle are generated.
 As an example, the generated and the reconstructed transverse versus longitudinal momentum distributions for \piminus coming from \lam decay are shown in \cref{fig:PiMinusLam}.
 Here, the generated distributions are used as reference plots to deduce the quality of the reconstruction.
+The discontinuity observable in \cref{fig:PiMinusLamReco} is caused by the transition area between the Target Spectrometer and the Forward Spectrometer.
 For all final state candidates the distributions contain entries outside the kinematically allowed.
 This could be caused by interactions of the generated particles inside the detector material or with the beam pipe during the propagation.
 In addition, the generated distribution shows an ellipse of entries which corresponds stopped \lam that subsequentially decay into a p\piminus pair.

 The comparison between the generated and the reconstructed distributions shows that the \piminus from the signal events are clearly identifiable.\\ The relative momentum resolution is obtained from